Lightprotocol/light-protocol/sdk/readme.md

 # Light SDK

-Rust SDK to interact with the Light Protocol system program, usable for ZK Compression on Solana.
+Rust SDK with helpers to interact with ZK Compression on Solana.

 Documentation is available at https://zkcompression.com